ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ## Token Guessing

+If token values aren't long enough or lack adequate entropy there's a risk that a malicious actor could guess a token through repeated attempts.

+## Identifier Token Confusion

-If token values aren't long enough or lack adequate entropy there's a risk that a malicious actor could produce a token that could be confused with an application-specific underscore prefix label.
+If identifier-token values ({{#multiple}}) aren't long enough or lack adequate entropy there's a risk that a malicious actor could produce a token that could be confused with an application-specific underscore prefix label.

 ## Service Confusion {#service-confusion}